Junnygram/go_tutorial/README.md

 	newArr := [...]int32{1,2,3}
 	newArr := [3]int32{1,2,3} `
 0

-#append multiple values to the slice by using spread operator
+this append multiple values to the slice by using spread operator

+# easier way to deal with iterating an index in strings is to cast them to an array of rune

+# rune is an alias of int 32